 Which alternatives to third party cookies will work best?

 Identity solutions, contextual targeting and Google’s Privacy Sandbox are promising third party cookie alternatives.
 However, a clear winner has yet to emerge.
-To avoid a sharp decline in revenue, it’s best for publishers to start experimenting with these solutions before third party cookies are blocked by Chrome in late 2023.
+To avoid a decline in revenue, it’s best for publishers to start experimenting with these solutions before third party cookies are blocked by Chrome in late 2024.
 As an ad tech provider and header bidding company, Snigel has been perfecting its integration with these solutions since 2019.
 Our partner websites are already able to make use of this technology through AdEngine, our header bidding solution.